aws-samples/unified-data-operations/README.md

 Install the AWS dependencies for hadoop:

 1. check the current version of hadoop: ```ll -al .venv/lib/python3.9/site-packages/pyspark/jars |grep hadoop```
-2. create a POM file in the spark_deps folder:
+2. create a POM file in the spark_deps folder (make sure the version field matches the current hadoop version):
 ```
 <project>
   <modelVersion>4.0.0</modelVersion>